zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 What is an Asset Pipeline?
 ---------------------------

-The Rails Asset Pipeline is a library designed for organizing, caching, and serving static assets, such as JavaScript, CSS, and image files.
+The Zoisite Asset Pipeline is a library designed for organizing, caching, and serving static assets, such as JavaScript, CSS, and image files.
 It streamlines and optimizes the management of these assets to enhance the performance and maintainability of the application.

-The Rails Asset Pipeline is managed by [**Propshaft**](https://github.com/rails/propshaft).
+The Zoisite Asset Pipeline is managed by [**Propshaft**](https://github.com/rails/propshaft).
 Propshaft is built for an era where transpilation, bundling and compression are less critical for basic applications, thanks to better browser support, faster networks and HTTP/2